 Being that far north means the quantity and quality of the snow are not much different from what you get in western Hokkaido areas like Niseko and Rusutsu.
 But unlike those super popular areas there was absolutely nobody at Ani when we visited early March.

-A top Japanese ski and mountain guide Yu Sato, who I skied with in Alts Bandai, Nekoma and Grandeco in the Aizu Region further south, had been raving to me about how good Ani was, so it was great to finally get here and ski it for ourselves.
+A top Japanese ski and mountain guide Yu Sato, who I skied with in Alts Bandai, Nekoma and Grandeco in the Aizu Region further south, had been raving to me about how good Ani was.
+It was great to finally get here and ski it for ourselves.

 Our timing was not so great, as at this mainly one gondola area the howling wind did us no favours by shutting that down.
 Fortunately my job running Snow Action, however crappily paid, has some perks – the Ani boys fired up a snowcat and drove us up to ski it anyway, arigatouō gozaimasu!